autogluon/autogluon/docs/tutorials/object_detection/beginner.md

                     ngpus_per_trial=1)
 ```

-After fitting, AutoGluon will automatically return the best model among all models in the searching space.
+After fitting, AutoGluon automatically returns the best model among all models in the searching space.
 From the output, we know the best model is the one trained with the second learning rate.
 Now, let's see how well the returned model performed on test dataset by simply calling detector.evaluate().

 ```{.python .input}
 test_map = detector.evaluate(dataset) # it only evaluates on test dataset.